Code-Institute-Submissions/MeganRoberts-dev-dressage_club/README.md

 ### Site Administrator ###

-- As a site administrator, I should have easy read HTML an CSS code so that other developers can work with the code.
+- As a site administrator, I should have easy read HTML an CSS code so that other developers can work with / add to the code.
 -  As a site administrator, I should be able to easily add or remove new features so that I can maniuplate the website.
 - As a site administrator, I should have flexible code that allows me to add new content at the request of a client.